Things to do in Wakefield UK

 Where to eat in Wakefield

 For Pacific style flavours, head to Robatary, a stylish eatery serving up Asian and Americas inspired tapas, small plates and completely banging roast dinners.
+It’s is a fantastic place for Sundayt Lunch in Wakefield and will properly fill you up.
 Typical dishes include shredded duck and hoi sin, ramen, chicken katsu and fillet steak.
 They also have some sweet cocktail deals should you care to imbibe with dinner.

 Yorkshire Sculpture Park